jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     Third-spring suspension system: front view (left) and rear view (right).
 </div>

-During development, we took the driver into account in simulation, while continuing to conduct many real hardware experiments.
+During the development, we took into account the driver behavior in simulation, and continued to conduct many real hardware experiments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">